Singular Value Fine-tuning: Few-shot Segmentation requires Few-parameters Fine-tuning: Related Work

 \subsection{Backbone Fine-tuning}

 Fine-tuning backbone in downstream tasks has become a common approach in deep learning.
 The initial breakthroughs in vision tasks~\cite{he2017mask,huang2019ccnet,lin2017focal} were achieved by fine-tuning classification networks based ImageNet pre-trained weight, such as R-CNN~\cite{girshick2015fast} for detection and FCN~\cite{long2015fully} for segmentation.
 However, the direct application of fine-tuing the entire backbone in few-shot scenarios will lead to over-fitting of the model~\cite{shen2021partial}.
 Therefore, fine-tuning part parameters of the backbone in few-shot learning may avoid model over-fitting.
 P-Transfer~\cite{shen2021partial} utilizes NAS to search parameters of backbone that require fine-tune in few-shot classification tasks.
 However, this method is very complicated and cannot be directly applied to small sample segmentation.
-In addition, some works~\cite{jia2022visual} borrow the idea of prompt~\cite{tsimpoukelli2021multimodal,shin2020autoprompt,wei2021pretrained} in NLP to fine-tuning part parameters in the visual transformer~\cite{dosovitskiy2020image}.
-But these method is not suitable for few shot vision tasks.
+And some works~\cite{jia2022visual} borrow the idea of prompt~\cite{tsimpoukelli2021multimodal,shin2020autoprompt,wei2021pretrained} in NLP to fine-tuning part parameters in the visual transformer~\cite{dosovitskiy2020image}.
+The above methods are proposed in a transformer-based model, but most few-shot segmentation models use CNN-based backbones.
+Applying prompt-based methods to various few-shot segmentation methods may need further adjustments.
 Different from the above methods, our SVF borrows the commonly used SVD~\cite{andrews1976singular} in model compression and constructs~\cite{denton2014exploiting, zhuang2018discrimination} a novel part fine-tune method for few-shot segmentation task.
+In addition, some approaches~\cite{rusu2018meta,requeima2019fast,perez2018film} introduce highly constrained subset of parameters to fine-tuning.
+However, these methods are not applied on few-shot segmentation task.